psas/avionics-cad/av3/rocketnet-hub/documentation/mfg-and-test-log.md

 # Notes on the manufacturing, bringup, and test of the Rocketnet Hub Boards

+## 2013-08-27

+Further Rocketnet-hub hacking

+- DOH!
+We need a 25 MHz clock into the KSZ.
+- PC9 is "microcontroller clock output 2" (MCO2), so we set it to output the HSE and no divisor and it just works.
+- It works!
+It works!
+We get link lights and packets and even made the firmware commit using the rocketnet-hub!
+- Next on the agenda: MII interface
+- PA8 is MCO1 and goes to the LTM8023
+   - ISSUE: Rt on the LTM8023 is set to 650 KHz !!!11!!
+It was supposed to be ~ 2 MHz
+   - Becuase MCO1 can only be 25 / 5 = 5 MHz, that's way too fast for the LTM.
+Make PA8 be TMR1_CH1 and set that too... what?
+   - Crystal lock frequncy nneds to be looked at: initially, 650 + 20% KHz seems right be needs more investigation
+   - Luckily, not critical, so we can skip this.

 ## 2013-08-20

 Further bringup of board #1 with K and Gavin